-Most forms of engaging with others online can be regarded as social media - it covers a broad range of websites, online tools and other interactive electronic media which allow users to interact with others over the internet.
-This protocol is intended to offer guidance to all councillors who wish to use social media, whether by laptop, smart phone or other means of access to networking sites, blogs, tweets, messaging services or similar activities.
+Online engagement can be regarded as social media - it covers a broad range of websites, online tools and other interactive electronic media which allow users to interact with others over the internet.
+Examples may include Facebook, Twitter, MySpace, Flickr, YouTube, Instagram, LinkedIn, blog sites, discussion forums, wikis, Whatsapp, Telegram and email.

+This protocol is intended to offer guidance to all Councillors who wish to use social media, whether by laptop, smart phone or other means of access to networking sites, blogs, tweets, messaging services or similar activities.